Alpha Nation

 Public Market

 The public market is a player-driven exchange where nations list what they produce and buy what they need.
 Because supply comes from real players, prices are typically better than the private market — nations competing to sell drive costs down.
 It is the primary source of income for production-focused nations: if your Oil Rigs or Farms are generating a surplus, listing on the public market converts that output into cash.
 It also works the other way — if you need resources fast and someone has listed them at a good price, the public market is almost always cheaper than the private alternative.
-Watch for price spikes during active wars when demand for military goods jumps.
+Watch for price spikes during active wars when demand for resources jumps.

 Foreign Aid